 The preceding treatments of six philosophers encompass acutely different cultural backgrounds (entries 17-22).
 The first three were Muslim falasifa who related to the Aristotelian tradition in different formats.
-I am referring to Al-Farabi, Ibn Sina, and Ibn Rushd (Averroes).
+I am referring to al-Farabi, Ibn Sina, and Ibn Rushd (Averroes).
 The last three quite decisively separated from the Aristotelian conceptual heritage, represented in their time by the Christian Scholastic tradition.
 I am here referring to Francis Bacon, Descartes, and Spinoza.

-A well known Cambridge analytical philosopher has asserted: “The De Anima leads much more naturally to the view of Averroes than to that of Aquinas” (Bertrand Russell, History of Western Philosophy, Routledge edn 2000, p.
+A well known Cambridge analytical philosopher asserted: “The De Anima leads much more naturally to the view of Averroes than to that of Aquinas” (Bertrand Russell, History of Western Philosophy, Routledge edn 2000, p.
 445).

 The diverse influences on Spinoza, varying from Descartes to Hispanic-Jewish Neoplatonism and Kabbalism, have defied constricting attempts at linear interpretation.
-Spinoza’s “pantheism” is not at all straightforward for any detailed analysis.
+Spinoza’s “pantheism” is not at all straightforward in any detailed analysis.
 For instance, “commentators have debated over the question of whether the immortality intended by Spinoza is personal or not” (O. Koistinen and V. Viljanen, Introduction to Olli Koistinen, ed., The Cambridge Companion to Spinoza’s Ethics, Cambridge University Press, 2009, p.
 22).
 Spinoza certainly did state in the Ethics that “the human mind cannot be absolutely destroyed with the body, but something of it remains which is eternal” (Book V, proposition 23, E. Curley trans.).

 Ironically perhaps, the Neoplatonist vein in Spinoza is not so far removed from Farabi as some appearances might suggest.
 Consider the following remarks by a leading specialist in Spinozan studies: